-In fact, in several studies—involving white-tailed deer, mouflon sheep, Przewalski’s horses, white-tailed eagles, the copper redhorse, and gray whales—in which the original population size was known, the measured genetic diversity generations later was much greater than expected based on the models.
+In fact, several studies—involving white-tail deer, mouflon sheep, Przewalski’s horses, white-tail eagles, the copper redhorse, and gray whales—in which the original population size was known, the measured genetic diversity generations later was much greater than expected based on the models.
 In turn, if this data was used to estimate initial population size, the numbers would be much greater than the models predicted.

 Did humanity originate from a single pair?
 Even though population estimates indicate humanity originated from several hundred to several thousand individuals based on mathematical models, it could well be that these numbers overestimate the original numbers for the first humans.
 And given how poorly these population size models perform, it is hard to argue that science has falsified the notion that humanity descended from a primordial pair.

 In Adam and the Genome, Venema makes a compelling case for human evolution, but he fails to tell the entire story.
 Venema overlooks a serious problem facing the evolutionary paradigm: namely, the incongruencies of evolutionary trees built from genetic data.
 He also neglects to communicate a legion of exciting discoveries made since the human genome sequence was completed—discoveries indicating that virtually every class of junk DNA has function.
 These discoveries undermine evolution’s case and make it apparent that we are in our infancy when it comes to understanding the structure and function of the human genome.
 The more we learn, the more evident its elegant and ingenious design.